pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 # PAM User on Remote PAM

 Consider two isolated PAM environments.
 Each of these can be clustered, but the two environments are not part of the same PAM cluster.
-The aim here is to use a `PAM User` connector to manage PAM login user in one PAM environment from a different PAM environment.
-Ideally you would use automated login to PAM GUI using a password not visible to a user, but that is not in scope for this example.
+The aim here is to use the `PAM User` connector for managing PAM login user in one PAM environment from a different PAM environment.
+Ideally you would use automated login to PAM GUI using a password not visible to a user.
+This is described elsewhere.

 ![PAM User for Breakglass](/docs/images/PAMUser-RemotePAM.png)

 In the example here there are many moving parts with two different PAM environments and users and target accounts created in one environment being linked to target accounts in the other PAM environment.
-To help with understanding, the two environments are named `PAM-01` and `PAM-02` and the configuration in PAM is also clearly marked to which of the two environments the configuration belongs.
+In the description below, the two environments are named `PAM-01` and `PAM-02` and the configuration in PAM is clearly marked to which of the two environments the configuration belongs.

 - PAM-01 is the environment where accounts are managed from.
-- PAM-02 is the environment where accounts exist.
+- PAM-02 is the environment where the local PAM user exist.

-In the example used here PAM-01 is seeing PAM-02 as an end-point where accounts exist.
-The same approach can be used by reversing the roles of PAM-01 and PAM-02.
+In the example used here PAM-01 is seeing PAM-02 as an end-point using the `PAM User`connector for managing accounts (local PAM users).
+The same approach can be used the other way around letting PAM-02 manage a local PAM user in PAM-01.
+This is not described here.

 # PAM-02: PAM setup